Unifying Arbitrum’s Mission, Vision, Purpose (MVP)

 Following extensive conversations with stakeholders and active delegates, and feedback on our initial mission/vision/goals proposal, Entropy Advisors has decided to modify our approach for aligning the Arbitrum DAO on its end state goals and the more granular strategy through which these will be reached.
 This approach can be distilled into three separate phases:

 1. Achieving wide-reaching agreement on why the Arbitrum DAO exists and what it is trying to accomplish.
-In other words, what is the DAO’s mission, vision, and purpose for Arbitrum.
+In other words, what is the Arbitrum DAO’s mission, vision, and purpose.
 The MVP is purposefully simple and unambiguous such that it is absolutely clear what the DAO is ultimately working towards, with additional complexity only introduced when strategic goals to reach the end state are created.
 Without an agreed upon north star, it is impossible to evaluate how one-off strategies and initiatives assist the DAO to reach its goals, simply because there is currently a wide set of different opinions on what the DAO is striving to achieve.
 Additionally, most—if not all—initiatives and strategies are evaluated in isolation without considering how they play into wider frameworks.
 While the MVP might feel too abstract, its purpose is to enable more complexity to be stacked on top of it through iterative efforts.

 2. Once the DAO’s end state goals have been solidified, anyone will have the opportunity to propose a strategy matrix made up of 12- and 24-month focus areas for the DAO through an open process named Strategic Objective Setting (SOS).
 These areas should have well-established guidelines for tangible implementation and what they aim to accomplish, as well as only have one purpose—optimally moving the DAO towards its end state.
 This is the step that will allow the DAO to refocus its attention on the most critical deliverables and judge how one-off initiatives fit into its short- to medium-term priorities.
 Entropy Advisors is working on the SOS proposal in tandem with the MVP, and it will be posted as a subsequent separate proposal with the DAO choosing one matrix of strategies as the winner.